 Each Variax model has five different variations available-one at each position of the Pickup Selector Switch.
 These five variations may all be based on the same guitar, two or three similar guitars, or, for the ACOUSTIC and RESO models, each variation may be based on an entirely different instrument.
 For electric models, the Volume and Tone controls work like the ones found on the instruments we modeled.
 Rolling off the volume, for instance, will typically result in a darker sound.
 The output level of each model is based on the modeled instrument.
 Models with humbucking pickups, for example, will tend to be louder than those with single-coils.
 For acoustic models, the Volume control acts as a simple level control.
-Since acoustic guitars don't have tone controls, we decided to let you shape the tone of these models by changing the position of a modeled microphone with Variax's Tone control.
+Since acoustic guitars don't have tone controls, we got to have some fun with Variax's Tone control with the acoustic models.
 Give it a spin to explore a varying range of tonal flavor for each model.
+To preserve the full range of the acoustic and resonator guitars, use the XLR output of the XPS Footswitch to send the signal directly to your mixer or acoustic amp.
 Pickup Position Numbering We've numbered the pickup positions in the manual starting with "bridge" (the position toward the bridge) as 1.
 Moving the pickup selector from there, you go through positions 2, 3 and 4 on your way to the "neck" position (the position toward the neck) which we label as number 5.

-Based on 1960 Fender® Telecaster® Custom Leo Fender's Telecaster®, originally known as the Broadcaster, was the first commercially successful solidbody electric guitar and has been in continuous production for over fifty years.
-A brilliant example of functional, efficient design, the Telecaster® has been the guitar of choice for guitarists like Jeff Beck, Roy Buchanan, James Burton, Albert Collins, Danny Gatton, and Keith Richards.
+Based on 1960 Fender Telecaster Custom Leo Fender's Telecaster, originally known as the Broadcaster, was the first commercially successful solidbody electric guitar and has been in continuous production for over fifty years.
+A brilliant example of functional, efficient design, the Telecaster has been the guitar of choice for guitarists like Jeff Beck, Roy Buchanan, James Burton, Albert Collins, Danny Gatton, and Keith Richards.
 Note: The neck pickup position of this model, like the original, has a very "deep" sound and the tone control is bypassed.
-Position 1: Bridge Position 4: Neck
+Position I: Bridge Position 4: Neck

-Based on 1968 Fender® Telecaster® Thinline
+Based on 1968 Fender Telecaster Thinline

 Faced with the difficulty of obtaining lightweight ash, Fender introduced the Thinline model in 1967.
-The chambered body reduced the weight to about half that of a typical Tele® of the time, while the traditional electronics were retained to deliver a variation of the trademark Tele® sound.
+The chambered body reduced the weight to about half that of a typical Tele of the time, while the traditional electronics were retained to deliver a variation of the trademark Tele sound.

 Position 3: Bridge+Neck

 Position 5: Neck

-Based on modified 1968 Fender® Telecaster®
+Based on modified 1968 Fender Telecaster

-Players looking for more versatility from the workhorse Tele® discovered they could get a much more powerful sound by combining the two pickups in series (as on a humbucking pickup).
+Players looking for more versatility from the workhorse Tele discovered they could get a much more powerful sound by combining the two pickups in series (as on a humbucking pickup).

 SPANK

-Based on 1959 Fender® Stratocaster®
+Based on 1959 Fender Stratocaster

-The curvaceous Stratocaster® is further evidence of the genius of Leo Fender.
-Considered a radical departure at its introduction in 1954, the Strat® soon eclipsed the popularity of its older sibling and became one of the most visible instruments in the formative years of rock and roll.
-The Stratocaster® influenced electric guitar design more than any other single instrument and its distinctive comfort-contoured body, bolt-on neck, and versatile electronics have become industry standard features.
+The curvaceous Stratocaster is further evidence of the genius of Leo Fender.
+Considered a radical departure at its introduction in 1954, the Strat soon eclipsed the popularity of its older sibling and became one of the most visible instruments in the formative years of rock and roll.
+The Stratocaster influenced electric guitar design more than any other single instrument and its distinctive comfort-contoured body, bolt-on neck, and versatile electronics have become industry standard features.

 Our model takes one slight liberty; unlike the modeled instrument, the tone control works on the Bridge pickup, too.
 We trust that Leo won't mind.

-Position 1: Bridge
+Position I: Bridge

 Position 2: Bridge+Middle

 Position 3: Middle

 Position 4: Neck+Middle

 Position 5: Neck

-LFSTFR